LabAsim/tpp_telegram_bot/README.md

 ``docker run -d tppbotapp``

+# Roadmap

+* [ ]  integrate **APSchedule**

+* [ ] Migrate to Aiogram 3.X

 ## Donate

 Do not forget to donate monthly to [ThePressProject team](https://community.thepressproject.gr/?lang=en).
 Recurrent monthly donation/funding is the only way for a truly independent journalism to exist.

 ## License